Ise Shrine: Gekū – the outer shrine

-The shrine was founded after Emperor Yuryaku dreamt that he saw Amaterasu.
-She said she was unable to get food and asked him to bring Toyouke-hime from Tanba help her with food.
+The shrine was founded after Emperor Yūryaku dreamt of Amaterasu.
+She said she was unable to get food and asked him to bring Toyouke-hime from Tanba to help her with food.

-Daiichi-torii-guchi Sando
+Daiichi-torii-guchi sandō

-Daiichi-torii-guchi Sando is the primary route into the shrine.
-It is a Sandō that starts at the Hiyokebashi bridge entrance, and beyond this bridge, the Temizusha (ablution font) is visible on the left side.
+Daiichi-torii-guchi sandō is the primary route into the shrine.
+It is a sandō that starts at the Hiyokebashi bridge entrance; beyond the bridge, the Temizusha (ablution font) is visible on the left.